nanogiants/nanogiants-docs/docs/development.md

 SemVer is managed by the Semantic Versioning organization, which maintains the official specification for semantic versioning.
 You can learn more about SemVer and the Semantic Versioning organization at [https://semver.org/](https://semver.org/).

+For build version numbers that might occur in some software types (i.e. Android, iOS) we use sequential versioning, where versions are represented by a simple incrementing number (i.e. 1, 2, 3) .

 **[back to top](#table-of-contents)**